tomMoral/benchmark_sparse_support_recovery/README.rst

 .. code-block::

-   $ benchopt install . -s sklearn -s python-pgd --env
+   $ benchopt install . -s celer --env
    $ benchopt run . --config example_config.yml --env

 Alternatively, one can use the command line interface to select which problems, datasets and solvers are used: